 Local business man John Larsen is well known for his sense of humour and generous nature.
 In his early years in Gisborne John worked all around the district with his mobile sawmilling business.

-When John helps a cause he believes in he invests both his time and money.
-John attended the launch of Sunrise Foundation in October 2014, where Sir Stephen Tindall introduced the fledgling organisation and the endowment fund model it operates.
+John’s generous commitment to the community has seen him support a wide variety of local causes.
+He attended the launch of Sunrise Foundation, where Sir Stephen Tindall introduced the fledgling organisation and the idea behind the invested endowment fund model it operates.

 “I know the value of money, you can’t just give, give and give into a black hole.
 That will fritter your money away and once it’s gone, it’s gone.
 Giving to Sunrise Foundation is all about sustainability, it will return to the community forever.”